 Gems American Academy (GAA)

-PYP/adapted American curriculum/American High School Diploma/SATs/IB Diploma; ages 3-18; co-ed; day; independent; privately owned; 2050 pupils
+PYP/ adapted American Elementary & Middle School Curriculum/ American High School Diploma/ IB Diploma; ages 3-18; co-ed; day; independent; privately owned; 2,050 students

 On a brand-new campus in Khalifa City A since 2011, the only US curriculum school operated by Dubai-based GEMS education in Abu Dhabi.
 Students mainly hold Emirati, American, Korean or Canadian passports with the majority of teachers either American, Canadian or British.
 Average IB Diploma results just under the UAE figure but above the global one of 30.
 Accredited by the Council of International Schools (CIS) and the New England Association of Schools and Colleges (NEASC).